 Arrival day.
 After you’ve had a chance to arrive and settle in to San Miniato, we meet in the late afternoon for a leisurely walk around town to get your bearings and hear about the history and landscape of this hilltop town.
 This is followed by an early, casual “aperi-cena” (aperitivo-dinner) with natural wines in Enoteca Marilu.

-We meet in the morning to visit the local market for fresh produce grown right in San Miniato and cheese (a van full of it!), then head to the Slow Food butcher for fennel-studded finocchiona or some of their famous sausages.
+This morning we visit the local market for fresh produce and cheese, then head to the Slow Food butcher for fennel-studded finocchiona or some of their famous sausages.
 Afterwards, we head into the kitchen to cook a seasonal, multiple course meal together which we will enjoy with natural wines at our long table.
-Evening free.

-This morning we head into the woods for a truffle hunt.
-Here, we have a variety of truffles that are in season all year — black truffles in summer, white truffles in autumn and bianchetto in the spring.
-You'll learn how to use truffles in savoury and sweet dishes and we will enjoy these with paired wines which Marco will explain so you have some tips on how to pair your own food and wine.
-The late afternoon and evening are free.
+Today we head to the woods for a truffle hunt.
+Different varieties of truffles are in season all year round; black truffles in summer, white truffles in autumn and bianchetto in the spring.
+After the truffle hunt, we will cook with truffles and enjoy the dishes with paired wines which Marco will tell us all about.

-This morning starts with a walk to experience some of San Miniato’s countryside, followed by a visit from a local artisan who will guide us through a relaxed morning workshop of basket weaving or typography, for example.
+This morning is our seasonal wild card!
+It might start with a walk to experience some of San Miniato’s countryside, followed by a visit from a local artisan who will guide us through a relaxed morning workshop of basket weaving, or we may go on a trip to visit a favourite winery or farmer.
 Then we sit down for a family-style lunch, prepared by Emiko, and Marco’s epic Italian wine lesson.
-You have the evening free.

-We visit two farmer-baker brothers, who grow their own ancient grains, as they bake their rustic sourdough loaves in their handmade woodfired oven, followed by a tasting of their breads.
-We’ll meet a biodynamic winemaker at a 14th century farmhouse and have a long and leisurely lunch at a favourite countryside trattoria for a classic Tuscan experience before we say goodbye.
+We visit two brothers, farmers turned bakers, who grow their own ancient grains and bake their sourdough loaves in their woodfired oven.
+We’ll get to taste their freshly baked breads with natural wine.
+We’ll then visit a centuries old farmhouse for a long and leisurely lunch at a favourite trattoria for a classic Tuscan experience before we say goodbye.

-Two hands-on cooking classes with an award-winning cookbook author, Italian natural wine lesson with sommelier Marco Lami, authentic truffle hunt in the woods with a truffle hunter and his dog, artisan workshop, winery visit with the winemaker, tour of San Miniato, lunch every day, including our favourite trattoria, an exclusive welcome meal at Enoteca Marilu, transport for all the activities, and flowing, delicious natural wine and organic, seasonal ingredients.
+Hands-on cooking classes with an award-winning cookbook author; natural wine lesson with sommelier Marco Lami; authentic truffle hunt in the woods; winery or producer visits; tour of San Miniato; lunch every day, including our favourite trattoria; an exclusive welcome meal at Enoteca Marilu; transport for all the activities, and flowing, delicious natural wine and organic, seasonal ingredients.

 Slow food, full hearts